Configuring Artifact Storage

 export AWS_REGION="us-west-2"

-The credentials must have these permissions for the bucket:
+The credentials must have the following IAM permissions on the bucket:

 {